ls2716/BMW_LLM_ft/README.md

 **Input Prompt:**
 Björn Lellmann, Head of Customer Racing at BMW M Motorsport:
-“At the very top of my success list this week is
+“At the very top of my success list this week is...

 ---

 **True Continuation:**
- not a race result –
+ ...not a race result –
   as impressive as they were.
 I am absolutely thrilled that starting from the 2026 season, we will have our own cup class for the BMW M2 Racing in the NLS.
 This is exactly the kind of application we